YottaDB/YDBDoc/MessageRecovery/errors.rst

 BUFRDTIMEOUT
 ---------------

-BUFRDTIMEOUT, Pid xxxx timed out waiting for buffered read by process yyyy to complete in database file zzzz
+BUFRDTIMEOUT, Pid xxxx timed out waiting for buffered read of blk yyyy into cr zzzz by process aaaa to complete in database file bbbb

 Run Time Information: This indicates that a process requiring a buffer transfer began but did not complete.
 The system cancelled the process.